top of page

 A risk assessment is done based on experience, type of boat being used, presence of a safety launch and or coach as well as river and surrounding weather conditions.

-The full Club Policy can be found here we recommend that all members have a copy readily available to review prior to each outing, whether being coached or not.
+All members must read the Safe to Boat Handbook and we recommend to have a copy readily available to review prior to each outing, whether being coached or not.

-Those owning private boats are expected to follow the Club guidelines at all times.
+Those owning private boats are expected to follow the Club Policy at all times.

 No coxswain or launch driver or passenger will be allowed on the water without a lifejacket.